matthewjchin/MatrixMultInC/README.md

 Changes to Repo:
 --------------------
-4 May 2019: First push.
+4 May 2019: First push.<br>
-7 May 2019: Aditional Details; formatting header of README file.
+7 May 2019: Aditional Details; formatting header of README file.<br>
-22 May 2019: Added comments to matrix.c file, added to README file.
+22 May 2019: Added comments to matrix.c file, added to README file.<br>